Patterns of Childhood: The return

 One of the narratives of the book that reveals a problem with memory is the narrator's return to her hometown in her adult years, during which she remembers events and emotions from her childhood.
 She is inconsistent about whether she experiences nostalgia for her hometown.
 On one occasion her daughter asks her if she was experiencing nostalgia and she says no, but in other instances in the book she says she did experience it.
 These positive feelings towards her hometown are problematized by her guilt towards her past.
 Scholars have described this process in terms of “Heimat [home/land] and Heimweh [homesickness].”
 The Nazis widely invoked rhetoric of the homeland to justify policies such as annexation of land.
 Some scholars argue that this troubled relationship with the homeland because of Nazism caused Christa Wolf - or at least her narrator persona - to repress her positive thoughts towards her childhood home.
 Her return to “L” uncovers the complicated contradictories in her emotions.

 Culpability

 Patterns of Childhood can be interpreted in relation to how it explores culpability in events of terror and genocide.
 It has been argued that Wolf's works seek to lay out frameworks of interpretation and ways of life.
 She has also been praised for how Patterns of Childhood sought to relate war memory to politics of the day.
 But conversely, she was criticized for what some describe as a disconnect between herself and the events that took place during Nazi Germany.
 Self-directed feelings of guilt pose a recurring problem for the narrator throughout the novel.

 Publication history

 The first edition of Kindheitsmuster appeared in 1976 in the East German Aufbau-Verlag.
 In 1993 it was released in West Germany in the Sammlung Luchterhand, incorporated into dtv in 1994.
 The West German publishers made radical alterations to the paragraphing.

+An audio-book version read by Christa Wolf herself as been released in a box set of 8 CDs in collaboration with MDR Kultur.